 - Do not look straight down.
 Look ahead while focusing on the line you wish to follow for balance.

-- Increase your cadence, aiming for quick, light steps and a fast leg turnover.
+- Increase your cadence, aiming for quick, light steps and fast leg turnover.

-The main goal behind a pre-run meal is to give you a boost of energy to run strong without leaving you with a troubled stomach on the road.
+The main goal behind a pre-run meal is to give you a boost of energy without giving you a troubled stomach on the road.

 For a proper pre-run meal, focus on high-quality carbs and low-fiber, low-fat foods.

 Make sure you time your pre-run meals correctly.
 Timing is the most critical variable in the pre-run meal equation.

 As a general guideline, if you have an hour or more before a run, you can eat at least 250 to 300 calories worth of food.
 If you’ve no more than half an hour before a run then eat no more than 140 calories worth.
 This is frequently the case if you’re running early in the morning but don’t want to go out the door on an empty stomach.